Understanding Clickstream Data: The Secrets Behind Online Behaviour

 - Average Session Duration: How long visitors spend on the site, useful for measuring interest.

-- Bounce Rate: The percentage of visitors who leave after viewing only one page, signalling possible issues with content or user experience.
+- Bounce Rate: The percentage of visitors who leave after one page, which may signal content or user experience issues.

-- Traffic Sources: Breakdown of where visitors came from – search engines, direct visits, referrals, or social media.
+- Traffic Sources: Where visitors came from, such as search engines, direct visits, referrals or social media.

 - Popular Pages: Identification of pages receiving the highest traffic and engagement.